umati/Showcase/Specs/WoodWorking.md

 ### Adaption of the provided information models for your purpose

-- The provided NodeSet contains the address space with the ObjectTypes, VariableTypes and DataTypes of the MachineTools companion specificaion and **must not** be changed.
+- The provided NodeSet contains the address space with the ObjectTypes, VariableTypes and DataTypes of the WoodWorking companion specificaion and **must not** be changed.
 - Change the URI of the instance namespace (optional, but recommended)

   `http://www.<MANUFACTURERDOMAIN>/example`